Credits

 David A. Francis, Robert M. Leavitt, and Margaret Apt are the authors of the print and online versions of the Passamaquoddy-Maliseet Dictionary.
 The dictionary has been published in book form as Peskotomuhkati Wolastoqewi Latuwewakon: A Passamaquoddy-Maliseet Dictionary (Orono, University of Maine Press; Fredericton, Goose Lane Editions, 2008).
 Stephen Sloan created the original online dictionary website at the University of New Brunswick, Fredericton.
 (Please see Dictionary Credits for all contributors.)

-PLEASE NOTE: The Passamaquoddy-Maliseet Language Portal contains the most up-to-date versions of dictionary entries, including corrections and additional information; online entries may differ from those found in the print edition.
+PLEASE NOTE: The Pekotomuhkati-Wolastoqey Language Portal contains the most up-to-date versions of dictionary entries, including corrections and additional information; online entries may differ from those found in the print edition.
 New entries are added regularly to the Portal.

 The Passamaquoddy Language Preservation Project